ini-bdds/cloud-profiler/README.md

 Contact

-If you think any of this may be useful, please feel free to contact us at ryan@ecs.vuw.ac.nz and madduri@uchicag.edu.
+Please feel free to contact us at ryan@ecs.vuw.ac.nz and madduri@uchicag.edu.
+This work is supported by NIH Grants 5U54GM114838-02 and 1U54EB020406-01